firebird631/siis/README.md

 A slippage factor will be implemented sooner.

 In that case the watchers are running and stores OHLC and ticks/trade data (or not if --read-only is specified).
+In paper-mode OHLCs are stored to the database like in a normal live mode.

 Live-mode